THEOplayer/documentation/theoads/how-to-guides/ad-tag-parameters.md

 sidebar_position: 2
 ---

-# Ad tag parameters
+# Ad targeting parameters

-With the Google DAI Pod Serving, there is the possibility to pass [a limited set of ad tag parameters](https://support.google.com/admanager/answer/7320899) on your stream request to personalize your streams.
+With the Google DAI Pod Serving, there is the possibility to pass [a limited set of ad targeting parameters](https://support.google.com/admanager/answer/7320899) on your stream request to personalize your streams.
 In the player you can easily pass these parameters as key-value pairs via the `TheoAdDescription`.

 :::note
 The player will automatically add the custom parameter `theoads_slot` in the `cust_params` when requesting an ad.
 The value of this parameter will be determined by the layout mode.
 :::

-## Web
+## Web SDK

 For the Web SDK, you can set your desired ad tag parameters via `adTagParameters` in the `TheoAdDescription` as followed:

 ```javascript
 player.source = {